-Roles and Responsibilities
+2.0 Roles and Responsibilities

 JMHS condemns discrimination of any kind.
 Whilst we actively take every effort to ensure that equality of opportunity is reflected in all aspects of the school, all members of the school and the community are expected to immediately report incidents of prejudice and discrimination.
+We are all expected to share and contribute to the on-going development objectives found in this policy.